 |Persistent Disks||Persistent disks are maintained, even when persistent disks are marked for

-You will continue to be charged for persistent disks associated with stopped virtual machines, just like you would a persistent disk that is not associated with any virtual machines.
+You will continue to be charged for persistent disks attached to stopped instances, just like you would a persistent disk that is not associated with any virtual machines.

 |Persistent disks are maintained, even when persistent disks are marked for